-As the fourth pillar of sustainability, the City of Kelowna takes culture seriously and desires to integrate it into all aspects of civic planning and life in Kelowna.
-To achieve this, Kelowna's first cultural plan (2012-2017) was launched in 2012 to encourage and integrate local culture within all neighbourhoods of Kelowna.
+As the fourth pillar of sustainability, we take culture seriously and strive to weave it into all aspects of civic planning and life in Kelowna.
+To achieve this, Kelowna's first Cultural Plan (2012-2017) was launched in 2012 to encourage and integrate local culture within all neighbourhoods of Kelowna.
 Since then, significant progress has been made in implementing 2012-2017 Cultural Plan goals and strategies.
 Many organizations continue to thrive, and new organizations and venues have emerged.
-Major initiatives such as the Bernard Avenue revitalization, the Civic Block Plan, the relocation of the RCMP, completion of new parkades and the Okanagan Centre for Innovation have had an impact on the landscape of the Cultural District.
+Major initiatives such as the Bernard Avenue revitalization, the Civic Block Plan, the relocation of the RCMP, completion of new parkades and the opening of the Okanagan Centre for Innovation have had an impact on the landscape of the Cultural District.

-While the City realizes that as an organization it does not create culture, operating as a municipal government our role is to facilitate and promote culture by providing vision, goals and adopting strong policies.
-An update to the Cultural Plan is intended to respond to changes and challenges and set a direction for the next five years.
+While we realize that as an organization we do not create culture, our role is to facilitate and promote culture by providing vision, goals and adopting strong policies.
+An update to the Cultural Plan is intended to respond to changes and challenges and set a direction for the next five years from 2020-2025.

 Over the next year, we'll be working to update the Cultural Plan, and we want you to be involved!

 We sought community input on the Cultural Plan's current goals, how they are prioritized, and if anything is missing from the goals.
 We also collected feedback on strategies on how to work towards the goals - what can residents, organizations or what we can do.
 Review the goals and their definitions, and stay tuned for the first draft of the Plan's Vision, Key Themes, Goals and Strategies.

 From July 16 to September 3, we were seeking your feedback to influence the Cultural Plan's vision.
 Survey responses helped us develop an understanding of what culture means to the community.